 OpenSSH is a veritable toolkit of remote connectivity.
-In its simplest incarnation (ssh username@host) you get a command line running on the remote machine, and it can also be used to transfer files (scp and sftp).
+In its simplest incarnation (ssh [email protected]) you get a command line running on the remote machine, and it can also be used to transfer files (scp and sftp).
 Those features alone can often be a viable replacement for a full remote desktop, if you know how to drive the command line.
 But it’s the transparent tunnelling of X data that interests us here.

 Add the -X option to your ssh command and, assuming your server allows it, you can now run a graphical application from your ssh shell and have it displayed on your local machine.
 Note that it’s a capital X, a lower case x disables the option, and the default configuration of the OpenSSH server in Ubuntu will allow X forwarding.
 Ubuntu comes with the OpenSSH client by default, but you’ll need to install the server using your package manger of choice (it’s called “openssh-server”).